 This is a game of skill and chance plays no part in determining the winner.
 All valid entries received during the Awards Period will be judged by the Organiser on their merits in accordance with the Judging Criteria.

-The Organiser will notify all Short-listed Entrants by email by Tuesday 1 June 2021 using the contact details provided on the online Entry Form, that they have been short-listed for an Award.
-The Winner of each Award Category (including the 2 winners of the Popular Contemporary Award) will be announced on Thursday 24 June.
+The Organiser will notify all finalists by email in mid-January 2024 using the contact details provided on the online Entry Form.
+The Winner of each Award Category will be announced on Thursday 15 February 2024.
 The Organiser will not be held liable for any unforeseen delays in the judging process.